-The first Ready or Not made a bride run for her life.
-Six years on, the follow-up proves surviving isn't the end: it's just the opening round.
+The first Ready or Not made a bride hide for her life.
+Six years on, the follow-up proves surviving isn't the end: It’s just the opening round.

-Directors Matt Bettinelli-Olpin and Tyler Gillett return to helm the horror romp, with Samara Weaving reprising Grace, the bride who survived her murderous in-laws.
-Big Little Lies star Kathryn Newton dives into the maelstrom as her estranged sister.
+Directors Matt Bettinelli-Olpin and Tyler Gillett return to the helm of the horror romp, with Samara Weaving reprising Grace, the newlywed who survived her murderous in-laws.
+Abigail star Kathryn Newton dives into the maelstrom as her estranged sister.

 Ready or Not 2 star Elijah Wood chats to RTÉ Entertainment: